Dipeptidyl Aminopeptidase-Like Protein 6 (DPPX) Antibody, IgG by CBA-IFA With Reflex to Titer, Serum

 Less than 1:10

-Anti-DPPX IgG antibody is found in a subset of patients with autoimmune encephalitis and may occur with or without associated tumor.
-Decreasing antibody levels may be associated with therapeutic response; therefore, clinical correlation must be strongly considered.
-A negative test result does not rule out a diagnosis of autoimmune limbic encephalitis.
+DPPX antibody is found in a subset of patients with autoimmune encephalitis, and is often associated with prodromal gastrointestinal symptoms and unintentional weight loss.
+It may occur with or without associated tumor.
+Decreasing antibody levels may be associated with therapeutic response.
+A negative test result does not rule out a diagnosis of autoimmune neurologic disease.
+Results should be interpreted in correlation with the patient's clinical history and other laboratory findings.

-This indirect fluorescent antibody cell-based assay (CBA) utilizes dipeptidyl aminopeptidase-like protein 6 (DPPX) transfected cells for the detection of the DPPX IgG antibody.
+This indirect fluorescent antibody assay utilizes DPPX transfected cells for the detection and semiquantification of the DPPX IgG antibody.

 If DPPX antibody IgG is positive, then DPPX antibody IgG titer will be added.
 Additional charges apply.